stredle/stredle/README.md

 Stredle integration/staging tree
 ================================

-**WARNING**: This version of the source code (Stredle V2) is **NOT** working, here's the last working Stredle source code: https://github.com/stredle/stredle/tree/v0.8.7.5
+**WARNING**: This version of the source code (Stredle V2) is **NOT** working, here's the last working version of the Stredle source code: https://github.com/stredle/stredle/tree/v0.8.7.5

 ----------------
 https://stredle.github.io/